Secretary of State for Scotland: Acts of Union, 1707

-The post was first created after the Acts of Union 1707 created the Kingdom of Great Britain from the Kingdom of England and the Kingdom of Scotland.
+The post was first created after the Acts of Union 1707 united England and Scotland into the Kingdom of Great Britain.
 It was abolished in 1746, following the Jacobite rising of 1745.
 Scottish affairs thereafter were managed by the lord advocate until 1827, when responsibility passed to the Home Office.
 In 1885 the post of secretary for Scotland was re-created, with the incumbent usually a member of the Cabinet.
-In 1926 this post was upgraded to a full secretary of state appointment.
+In 1926 this post was upgraded to a full secretary of state appointment by the Secretaries of State Act 1926.

 Devolution, 1999

 After the 1999 Scottish devolution, the powers of the Scottish Office were divided, with most transferred to the Scottish Government or to other British government departments, leaving only a limited role for the Scotland Office.
 From June 2003 to October 2008, the holder of the office of secretary of state for Scotland also held another Cabinet post concurrently, leading to claims that the Scottish role was seen as a part-time ministry.